AnnaKotl/theBestCarRentalEver/README.en.md

 Group of inputs to determine the mileage range for which the user will search for ads.

-# Instructions for Use:

-Install the necessary dependencies: npm install.

-Start the application: npm start.

-View the application in the browser at http://localhost:3000.

 # Criteria for Completion:

 Fixed layout in pixels, semantic, and valid.